Categories

 📌 King Ludwig II of Bavaria ended up only living in his castle on and off for a mere 6 months before he died!

-📌 The German word for ‘castle’ is ‘Schloss’, so this is called ‘Schloss Neuschwanstein”
+📌 The German word for ‘castle’ is ‘Schloss’, so this is called ‘Schloss Neuschwanstein”.
+Try saying that 10 times!

 An unrelated story during our Neuschwanstein Castle visit:

-Celine opened the wallet to check the ID to see if she could recognize the lady who had dropped the wallet – she had an American driver’s license.
+I opened the wallet to check the ID card inside it to see if a photo on the card could help me find the person who had dropped the wallet – I found an American driver’s license with a lady’s name and photo on it.

-We decided to put the wallet in our pocket and take it down to the place where we purchased tickets for the castle at the bottom of the hill after we walked across the bridge.
+We decided to put the wallet in our pocket and take it down to a local shop at the bottom of the hill.
+But first, we wanted to walk across the bridge overlooking the castle.

-This memory is unrelated to the castle itself but a memory that we have tied to our visit that day.
+This memory is unrelated to the castle itself but a happy memory that we have tied to our visit to Neuschwanstein Castle to this day.

 We’re smiling extra big in our family photo on the bridge with the castle behind us, imagining what it would have been like for us to have lost a wallet in a foreign country and then have it handed to us a few minutes later.